Early bumblebee: Workers

 Some workers develop foraging abilities just days after they emerge which allows the queen to focus on laying her eggs.
 Some workers do not leave the nest to forage, however, and perform duties within the colony.
 These are generally the smaller of the bees and are usually characterized by weaker legs and wings because they rarely fly.
 They also have less worn coats.
 Workers cannot produce queens or produce other workers, but they can lay eggs that will develop into males.

-Male behavior
+Male behaviour

 Emerging males can serve as an indicator that the cycle is coming to an end because they are not produced until late in the season, once stores in the nest have become sufficient.
-At first, they spend a short amount of time in the nest during which time they do not work.
+At first, they spend a short amount of time in the nest, during which time they do not work.
 They then consume the stores of food in the nest and then leave to go mate, never replenishing the stores and allowing them to be depleted.
 Because of this, workers die out and the already aged queen who has probably lost influence over her workers eventually dies out as well.
 Males do not return to the nest and instead can be seen seeking shelter or protection by staying underneath flowers.